Are you looking for the best membership website platforms?

 - Will you charge monthly, yearly (or both)?
 Or will it be free?

 - What will be the price (will there be discounts)?

 These are a few basic questions you must answer before proceeding.

 We suggest going straight to the building if you’re starting from scratch.
 (You’ll be optimizing your website later because you don’t know yet how it’ll perform and what your members prefer.)

-But if you already run a website, it’s first necessary to learn more about your users and how will your members’ area benefit them.
+But if you already run a website, it’s first necessary to learn more about your users and how your members’ area will benefit them.

 This is essential because it needs to trigger their attention, otherwise, why should they even join.

 The best question to answer is this: “Would I join?”